Peruvian art: Folk art

 Chulucanas pottery originates in the Piura Region.
 Inspired by pre-Incan ceramics, the bold, graphic pottery is now exported all over the world.
 Designs are varied, but are predominated by black and white.
 There are several bigger companies but a lot of small manufactures are in Chulucanas itself and in the nearby villages of Quatro Esquinas.

 The Ayacucho Region is known for its retablos, or devotional paintings.
 San Pedro de Cajas in Ayacucho produces collectible looms.
-Cusco artistans create stuffed animals and dolls.
-Cochas-Huancayo is known for its gourd art.
+Cusco artisans create stuffed animals and dolls.
+Cochas-Huancayo is known for its mate burilado gourd art, with Apolonia Dorregaray Veli considered a leading practitioner of the art form.

+Folk art (specifically dance, music, and costume) is preserved at the Centro Qosqo de Arte Nativo in Cusco, which is recognized as the first folk institution of all of Peru.